Amy Shouse, MS, LAc

 Acupuncture & Functional Medicine

-Like many of my patients, at one time I was seeking answers to a litany of mysterious and seemingly relentless symptoms.
+These were the words I heard as I searched for answers to a litany of mysterious and seemingly relentless symptoms.
 For nearly 15 years, I suffered from fatigue, brain fog, muscle pain, palpitations and a profound feeling of sluggishness.
 This colored every aspect of my existence.
 I went from doctor to doctor and did numerous tests and procedures that revealed “nothing clinically wrong”.
 This lasted through college and all the way up through the beginning of graduate school.
 As a matter of fact, for a period of time I had to drop out of my program and take several months off as my hair fell out, my heart palpitations increased and my anxiety began to spike.
 It was during this critical time that I decided to see a Functional Medicine physician in Berkeley, CA. This particular physician was able to take a deeper look into my labs and a close look at my symptoms where it was revealed that I was actually suffering from autoimmune thyroid disease and leaky gut.
 After my diagnosis, I was profoundly relieved and my symptoms began to abate, but little did I know that was when the real work would begin!

 It was this experience that solidified my interest in the world of integrative and complementary medicine.
 It became my mission to uncover mysterious symptoms and complex issues and find their root cause.
 I decided to go outside of the mainstream medical paradigm, a place that I knew very well.
 My father was an emergency room physician and an internist.
 My grandfather was an OB-GYN.
 I grew up surrounded by a library of medical textbooks.
 I understood mainstream medicine as the truth, however it had profoundly failed me.
 I knew that I needed to pursue a medical degree that had a different view of health and life.
 It was from there that I decided to attend the Acupuncture and Integrative Medicine College in Berkeley, CA.